2023 SUMMER/FALL HOMESCHOOLERS GUIDE TO FIELD TRIPS, SUMMER CAMPS & FAMILY VACATIONS

 OHIO

 ALPINE HILLS HISTORICAL MUSEUM, 106 West Main Street, P.O.
 Box 293, Sugarcreek, OH 44681, 330-852-4113, alpinehillsc@gmail.com, alpinehillssugarcreek.com.
 The Alpine Hills Museum moved into its current location in 1977 and opened to the public in 1982.
 The building was donated by Ranson Andreas who used it as a furniture warehouse.
 It is equipped with audio/visual sets designed by local citizens.
 The first curators were able to gather artifacts that include Swiss heritage items, farm tools, cheese making equipment and things used in everyday life in the 1800’s and beyond.
-The Museum has also received some unique items such as an ice cream bicycle truck, a shoe-shine stand, and a photographers wagon. visitsugarcreek.com.
+The Museum has also received some unique items such as an ice cream bicycle truck, a shoe-shine stand, and a photographer’s wagon. visitsugarcreek.com.

-FORT LAURENS MUSEUM, 11067 Fort Laurens Rd NW, Bolivar, OH 44612, 330-874-3011, fortlaurens@gmail.com.
-Fort Laurens is Ohio’s only Revolutionary War fort and features a museum, memorial, Tomb of the Unknown Patriot and visible outline of the original fort.
-The site was considered a stepping stone to stage an attack on the British at Fort Detroit during the American Revolution.
-Visitors learn about the lives of frontier soldiers though video and artifacts excavated onsite.
-Homeschool groups are welcome for private tours and special events like Archaeology School Day, held each April.
-Open May-October.
-Consider a combined trip to our sister site Historic Zoar Village – just 3 miles away and on the National Register of Historic Places! https://www.fortlaurensmuseum.org/.
+FORT LAURENS MUSEUM, 11067 Fort Laurens Road, Bolivar, Ohio 44612, 330-874-2059 or 330-874-3011, fortlaurens@gmail.com.
+Fort Laurens, the site of Ohio’s only Revolutionary War Fort, hosts events that accommodate all age groups and education backgrounds.
+Fort Laurens features a museum, memorial, Tomb of the Unknown Patriot, and visible outline of the original Revolutionary War fort.
+Thesite was considered a stepping-stone across the West to stage an attack on the British at Fort Detroit during the American Revolution.
+Fundraising and plans are currently underway by the Friends of Fort Laurens Foundation to rebuild the fort.
+Experience another unique story of independence at our sister site, Historic Zoar Village – just three miles away along Route 212 and the Ohio and Erie Canalway Towpath Trail. fortlaurensmuseum.org.

 MAPS AIR MUSEUM, 2260 International Parkway, North Canton, Ohio, 44720, 330-896-6332, kimball.reed@mapsairmuseum.org.
 We offer history tours with our trained tour guides to enhance the children’s understanding of history and aviation.
 We have 58 aircraft here at the museum.
 Some of which the children may sit in.
 In our two galleries we have many displays that serve as learning opportunities.
 Among the Displays we have a piece of the Battleship Arizona which makes us a War Memorial.
 Come for the Aircraft – Stay for the History! https://mapsairmuseum.org/